FabuTheFool/RyuViewBot/RyuViewBot/README.md

 - **After opening the program, you need to select a proxy server 1 2 3... select the desired proxy server by entering the numbers (recommended proxy server 1. it is a proxy server)**

-- **Enter your channel name (example: kichi779) and then enter how many viewers you want to send. if you want to send 20, it is recommended to write 30**
+- **Enter your channel name (example: FabuTheFool) and then enter how many viewers you want to send. if you want to send 20, it is recommended to write 30**

 # Usage recommendations 📖